Shitaibin/fabric-sdk-go-sample/README.md

 - chaincode: chaincode to install
 - config: config files of fabric network
-- service: codes to use chaincode
+- cli: codes to use chaincode

 ## TODOs